xckevinc/sitemapgenerator/README.md

 This project is written in java, built with Maven, and developed in Eclipse Oxygen.
 To build requires Maven and Java.
+1) [Assumed] Checkout the sitemapgenerator project from github
-1) From a shell and the sitemapgenerator folder, execute "mvn install" TODO Verify dependency installation and add packaging or running instructions and a start script
+2) From a shell and the sitemapgenerator folder, execute "mvn install"

+TODO Verify dependency installation and add packaging or running instructions and a start script
 //****************************************

-Design and planning atrifacts are located in sitemapgenerator/design
+Design and planning artifacts are located in sitemapgenerator/design

 TODO Create algorithm and architecture
 TODO Develop Tests and Code